 The computer degree programs are based on Computing Curricula 2001 prepared by the Association for Computing Machinery (ACM) and the IEEE Computer Society.
 The computer science degree has a significant mathematics component while the computer information systems and management degrees require several business courses.
-The degrees provide a wide variety of elective courses that allow the student to tailor a program of study to match their interests.
+The degrees provide a wide variety of elective courses that allow the studentto tailor a program of study to match their interests.

-BACHELOR OF SCIENCE IN MANAGEMENT INFORMATION SYSTEMS
+BACHELOR OF SCIENCE IN MANAGE-MENT INFORMATION SYSTEMS

-- A. General Education 38-41 sem. hrs Requirements Ethics Course Requirement: 3 hrs MGMT 368 Business Ethics or PHIL 330 Ethics - B. Multicultural Requirement 3 sem. hrs Courses that meet this requirement can be found on page 33. - C. Computer Information 27-29 sem. hrs System Core Requirements
+Ethics Course Requirement: 3 hrs MGMT 368 Business Ethics or

+B. Multicultural Requirement 3 sem. hrs

+Courses that meet this requirement can be found on page 16.
+Courses from this list are noted in the major requirements below with an asterisk.

+C. Computer Information 24 sem. hrs System Core Requirements

-(All courses must be completed with a grade of C or higher.)
-Courses taken in major cannot be taken as Pass/Fail.
+(All courses must be completed with a grade of C or higher.
+Courses in the major cannot be taken as Pass/Fail.)